rushash/first-repo/README.md

 # first-repo
-this is my first repo for friendly with github
+this is my first repo